gravitational/careers/challenges/cloud/challenge.md

 * Ability to build the server conveniently in a Docker container
 * Ability to run the server conveniently
 * Ability to execute tests against a locally configured Kubernetes config
-* GitHub Actions for every commit
+* GitHub Actions for every commit: ensuring the software builds, tests pass, and verify code quality
-  * Ensuring the software builds
-  * Ensuring the tests pass
-  * Verifying some level of code quality

 ### Deployment

 * Create a helm chart for the service

 ## Level 4

+### Design

+In addition to including details about the requirements below, the design document should include a section describing how this solution could be deployed to an AWS EKS cluster.

 ### Server